Marshawn Lynch: Film

+Television

 Beast Mode

 The nickname "Beast Mode" became a popular way to refer to Lynch and his style of play.
 While the term was in use since 1996 with the debut of the animated Transformers series Beast Wars, Lynch claims it developed as his nickname because one of his childhood coaches would refer to him as a beast.

 Lynch has since developed the nickname into his Beast Mode brand, which includes an apparel line, retail store, and at least one partnership with international brands.
 The first Beast Mode store opened in Oakland, California on February 7, 2016, during Super Bowl 50.
 On April 8, 2015, rapper Ludacris released the video for his single "Beast Mode," named after Lynch, who appears in the video.
 Ludacris mimics Lynch's interview at the Super Bowl media day by saying "I'm just here so I won't get fined" to reporters before Lynch comes in and adds "You know why we here".
 Lynch makes a cameo in the video game Call of Duty: Black Ops III.
 He also appeared in the fourth episode of the sixth season of Tanked where they created a special fish tank for "BeastMode" first aired June 19, 2015.
 He is featured in the game Predator: Hunting Grounds as the playable character "Dante 'Beast Mode' Jefferson".

 Lynch was approached by former Pro BMX rider Todd Lyons, who noticed that Lynch rode his BMX products.
 Lyons, acting as the current brand manager for SE Bikes BMX company, partnered with Marshawn to create a Beast Mode Ripper: an adult-sized BMX bike with customized Beast Mode branding as a 2018 SE Bicycle.

 On September 19, 2017, Lynch launched his own ad-supported Beast Mobile cellphone service that allows subscribers to pay their phone bill by engaging in ads and offers.